 Transfer of Guaranty Obligations.
 FHFA would have the right to transfer or sell any of our assets or liabilities, including our guaranty obligations, without any approval, assignment or consent from us or any other party.
-If FHFA, as conservator or receiver, were to transfer our guaranty obligations to another party, Mega certificateholders would have to rely on that party for satisfaction of the guaranty obligations and would be exposed to the credit risk of that party.
+If FHFA, as conservator or receiver, were to transfer our guaranty obligations to another party, certificateholders would have to rely on that party for satisfaction of the guaranty obligations and would be exposed to the credit risk of that party each month.

 Repudiation of Contracts.
-Under the circumstances described in the next sentence, FHFA could repudiate any contract entered into by us before it was appointed as a new conservator or as receiver, including our guaranty obligations to holders of the Mega certificates offered by this prospectus.
+Under the circumstances described in the next sentence, FHFA could repudiate any contract entered into by us before it was appointed as a new conservator or as receiver, including our guaranty obligations to the trusts described in this prospectus.
 FHFA may repudiate a contract, including our guaranty, if it determines in its sole discretion that performance of the contract is burdensome and that repudiation of the contract promotes the orderly administration of Fannie Mae's affairs.
 The 2008 Reform Act requires that any exercise by FHFA of its right to repudiate any contract occur within a reasonable period following its appointment as conservator or receiver.

 If FHFA, as a new conservator or as receiver, were to repudiate our guaranty obligations, the conservatorship or receivership estate would be liable for damages as of the date of the new conservatorship or the receivership under the 2008 Reform Act.
 However, any such liability could be satisfied only to the extent that our assets were available for that purpose.
-Thereafter, Mega certificateholders would receive from the trust only the amounts paid on the underlying securities, which are generally limited to borrower payments and other recoveries on the related mortgage loans.
-As a result, delinquencies and defaults on the related mortgage loans or a direct servicer's failure to remit borrower payments to the trust would adversely affect the amounts that Mega certificateholders would receive each month.
-In addition, trust administration fees would be paid from mortgage loan payments before any distributions would be made to Mega certificateholders.
-As a result, any damages paid as the result of the repudiation of our guaranty obligations may not be sufficient to offset any shortfalls experienced by Mega certificateholders.
+Thereafter, certificateholders would receive from the related trust only the amounts paid on the underlying securities, which are generally limited to borrower payments and other recoveries on the related mortgage loans.
+As a result, delinquencies and defaults on the related mortgage loans or a loan servicer's failure to remit borrower payments to the trust would adversely affect the amounts that certificateholders would receive each month.
+In addition, trust administration fees would be paid from mortgage loan payments before any distributions would be made to certificateholders.
+As a result, any damages paid as the result of the repudiation of our guaranty obligations may not be sufficient to offset any shortfalls experienced by certificateholders.

-Rights of Mega Certificateholders.
+Rights of Certificateholders.
 Holders of Mega certificates issued before and during the current conservatorship, including the Mega certificates offered by this prospectus, are granted certain rights under the trust documents (defined under "DESCRIPTION OF THE MEGA CERTIFICATES").
 If we are placed into a new conservatorship or into a receivership, however, these rights may not be enforceable against FHFA, or enforcement of those rights may be delayed.
-The trust documents provide that upon the occurrence of a guarantor event of default, which includes the appointment of a new conservator or a receiver, Mega certificateholders have the right to replace Fannie Mae as trustee if the requisite percentage of Mega certificateholders consents.
-Nevertheless, the 2008 Reform Act may prevent Mega certificateholders from enforcing their rights to replace Fannie Mae as trustee if the event of default arises solely because a new conservator or receiver has been appointed.
+The trust documents provide that upon the occurrence of a guarantor event of default, which includes the appointment of a new conservator or a receiver, certificateholders have the right to replace Fannie Mae as trustee if the requisite percentage of certificateholders consents.
+Nevertheless, the 2008 Reform Act may prevent certificateholders from enforcing their rights to replace Fannie Mae as trustee if the event of default arises solely because a new conservator or receiver has been appointed.

-If we are placed into a new conservatorship or receivership and do not or cannot fulfill our guaranty obligations, Mega certificateholders could become unsecured creditors of Fannie Mae with respect to claims made under our guaranty.
-Mega certificateholders have certain limited rights to proceed against the U.S. Department of the Treasury ("Treasury") if we fail to pay under our guaranty.
+If we are placed into a new conservatorship or receivership and do not or cannot fulfill our guaranty obligations, certificateholders could become unsecured creditors of Fannie Mae with respect to claims made under our guaranty.
+Certificateholders have certain limited rights to proceed against Treasury if we fail to pay under our guaranty.
 However, the total amount that may be recovered from Treasury is subject to limits imposed in the senior preferred stock purchase agreement.
-See "FANNIE MAE-Mega Certificateholders' Rights Under the Senior Preferred Stock Purchase Agreement."
+See "FANNIE MAE-Certificateholders' Rights under the Senior Preferred Stock Purchase Agreement."